Frequently Asked Questions

 When you make your reservation you can select which add-ons are right for you.
 All gear is included in the seat price.

 Our boat is Coast Guard Rated for up to 15.
-HOWEVER we are only taking a maximum of 7 passengers.
-We take two dive guides.
+HOWEVER we are only taking a maximum of 8 passengers, and two dive guides.

 This gives everyone lots of room while aboard the boat.